Catalog of Record

 Grade Appeals Panel

-2. Determination of Merit: The Grade Appeals Panel shall receive copies of the written appeal and all prior documentation.
+- Determination of Merit: The Grade Appeals Panel shall receive copies of the written appeal and all prior documentation.
 Thereafter, neither new evidence nor changes shall be introduced before the Grade Appeals Panel.
 The Grade Appeals Panel shall review the file to determine if the student’s case meets any of the grounds for appeal.
 If the panel determines that the appeal does not meet any of the grounds, the appeal will not be considered.
-The ruling of the Grade Appeals Panel is final and must be communicated to all parties within 2 working days of the decision.
+The ruling of the Grade Appeals Panel is final and must be communicated to all parties within two (2) working days of the decision.

-4. Deliberation and Decision: The Grade Appeals Panel shall deliberate confidentially and arrive at a decision by majority vote.
+- Deliberation and Decision: The Grade Appeals Panel shall deliberate confidentially and arrive at a decision by majority vote.
 If the Grade Appeals Panel finds that an academic evaluation based upon anything other than a good-faith judgment of a student’s work has been proved, it will approve a grade change to the academic record.
-The Grade Appeals Panel shall provide a written report of its ruling to the student, the instructor, the department chair, and the dean of the college within five (5) working days of the hearing.
+The Grade Appeals Panel shall provide a written report of its ruling to the student, the instructor, the department chair/school director, and the dean of the college within five (5) working days of the hearing.
 The decision of the Grade Appeals Panel is final and binding.
 If a grade change is approved, the Vice Provost for Graduate Education, Research, and Outreach will forward the information to the Registrar’s Office.